NextronSystems/asgard-manual/usage/setup.rst

 Create a new VM with your virtualization software.
 In this case, we will use VMWare ESX managed through a VMWare VCenter.

 The new VM must be configured with a Linux base system and Debian GNU/Linux 10 (64 bits) as target version.
-It is recommended to upload the ASGARD or MASTER ASGARD ISO to an accessible datastore and mount the same to your newly created VM.
+It is recommended to upload the ASGARD or MASTER ASGARD ISO to an accessible data store and mount the same to your newly created VM.

 .. figure:: ../images/image4.png
    :target: ../images/image4.png